thelogbox/thelogbox.github.com/_posts/2012-07-01-cannot-find-buildxml.md

 ## 2 How to Fix

-**1. Open the local.properties file**
+**1. Open the local.properties file**.
 Inspect the contents of the file.
 Verify that the value of sdk.dir is really pointing to the folder where you installed the android sdk

-**2. Fix the value of sdk.dir**
+**2. Fix the value of sdk.dir**.
 You can try to change the sdk.dir value by directly editing local.properties, but did you see the commented section of local.properties?
 It said don't mess around with it.
 Your changes will be overwritten.

 What we can do is to update the project in order to restore the value of sdk.dir.